-Tuition Management Systems (TMS) is the exclusive payment plan provider for Golden Gate University.
+Nelnet Campus Commerce (Nelnet) is the exclusive payment plan provider for Golden Gate University.
 Plans are available to students with satisfactory financial standing.
-Eligible students must register with TMS by calling 800-722-4867 or go to www.afford.com/ggu and pay a \$55 nonrefundable processing fee per enrollment term.
-The balance is due in two to five equal installments over the course of the term.
+Eligible students must register with Nelnet either by calling 800-609-8056 or by going to mycollegepaymentplan.com/ggu and paying a \$55 nonrefundable processing fee per enrollment term.
+The balance is due in two to five equal installment payments over the course of the term.
 The number of installment payments is based upon the date of registration.
-Installment payments are due to TMS on the first of each month.
+Installment payments are due to Nelnet on the first of each month.
 In all cases, final payment is due on December 1 for fall term, April 1 for spring term, and August 1 for summer term.
-TMS sends statements directly to the student.
+Nelnet will send statements directly to the student.

-TMS does not accept checks.

-Students have the option to elect an automatic debit from their checking /savings accounts or credit card payment.

-International students can wire payment as well towards their monthly payment plans "only".
-For wire transfer information, please contact TMS for details.
+Nelnet does not accept checks.
+Students have the option of electing an automatic debit from their checking /savings accounts or credit card payment.
+International students can send payments via wire transfer.
+For wire transfer information, please contact Nelnet for details.